jmarca/detector_segments/lib/walk_through_db.md

+# This is good, but out of date

+The following talks about the pre-2015 way of figuring out start stop times by walking through the list of detectors on CouchDB.
+It is accurate and a decent write-up, but probably not relevant to the actual code here anymore

 # walking through couchdb by detector

 I've been using the raw dbs, but now I think I have figured out how to